Tiny Raytracer

 And here’s the output:

-The code above was generated by Google’s Closure Compiler, plus some manual tweaks.
 The original, fully commented source code can be found here.
 Note that the goal here was to make the source code as small as possible, not clarity; so even the original code before minification is a horrible mess.
-This doesn’t do justice to the elegance and simplicity of proper raytracer code; I’m writing a book to right this wrong.
+This doesn’t do justice to the elegance and simplicity of proper raytracer code; half of my book Computer Graphics from Scratch builds a raytracer step by step.

 Found this interesting?